invpe/Attracthor/README.md

 ![image](https://github.com/invpe/Attracthor/assets/106522950/6c5d2637-aa02-4d91-8394-dad1f8ccf391)

 # Chaos

+Chaos is not assumed in advance; rather, it's a property that is explored and potentially confirmed through analysis and visualization.
+So, the confirmation of chaos arises from the analysis and visualization of the DSC-transformed data rather than being assumed from the outset.

 Chaos refers to a type of behavior in a dynamic system that appears to be disordered, unpredictable, and highly sensitive to initial conditions.
 In a chaotic system, tiny changes in the starting conditions can lead to significantly different outcomes over time.
 Chaotic systems are often characterized by the following features:
 - Sensitivity to Initial Conditions: This is also known as the "butterfly effect."
 It means that even a small change in the initial conditions of a chaotic system can result in dramatically different outcomes.